Exchange and study-abroad courses for external students to study at the Academy

-If your study placement is less than six months in length, you can apply for a Short Term Student Visa instead, as part of the Standard Visitor visa, but this visa cannot be extended. and work is not permitted under this visa – this ban includes external performances and being self-employed (for example, private teaching or composition commissions).
+If your study placement is less than six months in length, you can come to the UK with a Standard Visitor Visa instead, but the Standard Visitor Visa cannot be extended. and work is not permitted under this visa – this ban includes external performances and being self-employed (for example, private teaching or composition commissions).

 Short Term Student: Visa Nationals

 Visa nationals must have a visa before travelling, even if coming to the UK for six months or less.
-You must apply for the Short Term Student entry clearance before you leave home.
+You must apply for the Standard Visitor entry clearance before you leave home.
 A list of visa national countries can be found in Appendix 2 on this web link.